petermckenna/MSc_C91AR/README.md

-# hwu-msc-social-research-methodss
+# README
-Course materials and code for HWU MSc in Social Research Methods
+This repo contains the C91AR `Advanced Statistics using R` course materials for the HWU MSc in Social and Behavioural Research Methods.